BindBC/bindbc-bgfx/README.md

 BindBC-bgfx&mdash;as well as every other binding in the [BindBC project](https://github.com/BindBC)&mdash;is licensed under the [Boost Software License](https://www.boost.org/LICENSE_1_0.txt).

-Bear in mind that you still need to abide by [bgfx's license](https://github.com/bkaradzic/bgfx/blob/master/LICENSE).
+Bear in mind that you still need to abide by [bgfx's license](https://github.com/bkaradzic/bgfx/blob/master/LICENSE) if you use it through these bindings.

 ## bgfx documentation
 This readme describes how to use BindBC-bgfx, *not* bgfx itself.
 BindBC-bgfx does have some minor API changes from bgfx, which are listed in [Binding-specific changes](#binding-specific-changes).
 Otherwise BindBC-bgfx is a direct D binding to the bgfx C++ API, so any existing bgfx documentation and tutorials can be adapted with only minor modifications.